 Carl Jung understood archetypes as universal, archaic patterns and images that derive from the collective unconscious.
-In marketing, an archetype is a genre to a brand, based upon symbolism.
+In marketing, an archetype is a genre of a brand, based on symbolism.

 12 archetypes have been proposed for use with branding: Sage, Innocent, Explorer, Ruler, Creator, Caregiver, Magician, Hero, Outlaw, Lover, Jester, and Regular Person.

 So, when a brand takes on a primary character archetype, people recognize it – they get it.
 When people understand your brand, they can begin to like and trust you, which leads to sales.”

 Kaye Putnam’s Free Brand Personality Quiz will help you identify your personal brand archetype so that you can use the colors, fonts, and imagery that will help you showcase your personal brand in the best way possible.

 - Create a mood board

 A mood board is simply a collection of images that relate to your personal brand, that inspire you, and that you want to take cues from.
 Some of these images might be logos from competing brands, others might be photos of things you’ve seen and just like the looks of.

 You might choose images that relate to you personally or you might pick things that represent what you’re trying to achieve.
 Either way, this then puts all of these sources of inspiration in one place.